skoulouzis/vlet/source/core/nl.uva.vlet.gui.utils/src/nl/uva/vlet/gui/dnd/README.txt

  @see MasterBrowser.performDrop()

- For the rest the default DnD methods are used to stay Swing, and more imporant, platform DnD compatible.
+ For the rest the default DnD methods are used to stay Swing, and more important, platform DnD compatible.

- These Classes are under contruction as the Swing way to perform platform compatible DnD is not trivial.
+ These Classes are under construction as the Swing way to perform platform compatible DnD is not trivial.

  Piter T. de Boer